OpenBB-finance/OpenBB/jupyterlab/README.md

+# Jupyter Ecosystem integration

+The Jupyter ecosystem has created Open Source tools that have become the de-facto standard for data related tasks.

+This folder contains source code for a bunch of tools that help using the functionality of the terminal in connection with Jupyter:

+1. Jupyter Lab Extensions for using Gamestonk Terminal

-# Jupyter Lab Extensions for using Gamestonk Terminal
+## 1. Jupyter Lab Extensions for using Gamestonk Terminal

+Documentation, GST and GST-settings are 3 Jupyter Lab extensions that illustrate how the terminal can be integrated with Jupyter Lab based IDEs.

+*NOTE: The extensions should be considered prototypes and are not production-ready.*

 1. Only bash is supported (only macOS, Linux and WSL).
 No support for Windows powershell or command prompt.
 2. The input values are not escaped

-## Installation
+### Installation

 To install the Terminal Launcher and the Settings Extensions run the following commands from the [root folder of the project](/):